oscarfont/News-Summarizer/README.md

 Objective: Obtain RSS news from a source and be able to summarize them and output them in an HTML file.

 ## Description
 Java application that uses a Gate summary app to sumarize RSS News from the catalan sports newspaper web ara.cat.
-The application summarizes the main articles of the day and outputs the in an html file.
+The application summarizes the main articles of the day and outputs them in an HTML file.